nixworks/public/news/2005/11/9/README.md

 ##### Indonesia
 ### [ A gun battle between the Indonesian police and militants in East Java kills seven militants, including suspected Bali bombings mastermind Azahari Husin who is believed to have blown himself up. ](/news/2005/11/9/a-gun-battle-between-the-indonesian-police-and-militants-in-east-java-kills-seven-militants-including-suspected-bali-bombings-mastermind-a.md)
-_Context: Indonesia, Bali bombings, East Java, Azahari Husin_
+_Context: Bali bombings, Indonesia, Azahari Husin, East Java_

 ##### Archaeologists
 ### [ Archaeologists report that two lines of a Phoenician or Hebrew alphabet on a stone dating to the 10th century BCE were discovered in July in Tel Zayit tell in Israel.
 The discovery suggests that literacy existed in ancient Israel earlier than had been thought.](/news/2005/11/9/archaeologists-report-that-two-lines-of-a-phoenician-or-hebrew-alphabet-on-a-stone-dating-to-the-10th-century-bce-were-discovered-in-july-i.md)
-_Context: Phoenician, Tel Zayit, Israel, literacy, Hebrew, ancient Israel, Archaeologists, tell_
+_Context: literacy, Tel Zayit, tell, Hebrew, Israel, Archaeologists, ancient Israel, Phoenician_

 ##### United States
 ### [ In the United States, the visit of Iraqi Deputy Premier Ahmed Chalabi to the Department of State and Department of the Treasury arouses controversy. ](/news/2005/11/9/in-the-united-states-the-visit-of-iraqi-deputy-premier-ahmed-chalabi-to-the-department-of-state-and-department-of-the-treasury-arouses-con.md)
-_Context: Ahmed Chalabi, United States_
+_Context: United States, Ahmed Chalabi_

 ##### British government
 ### [ The British government loses a key House of Commons vote on detaining terrorism suspects for 90-days without charge, in the report stage of the Terrorism Act 2006.
 This is Tony Blair's first ever commons defeat and has been described a serious blow to his authority.
 Opposition Leader Michael Howard calls on Blair to resign. ](/news/2005/11/9/the-british-government-loses-a-key-house-of-commons-vote-on-detaining-terrorism-suspects-for-90-days-without-charge-in-the-report-stage-of.md)
-_Context: British government, Terrorism Act, Tony Blair, Leader, terrorism, Michael Howard, the House of Commons_
+_Context: Leader, Terrorism Act, the House of Commons, terrorism, Tony Blair, British government, Michael Howard_

 ##### Venus Express
 ### [ Venus Express, the first mission to Venus in over a decade, lifts off from the Baikonur Cosmodrome in Kazakhstan. ](/news/2005/11/9/venus-express-the-first-mission-to-venus-in-over-a-decade-lifts-off-from-the-baikonur-cosmodrome-in-kazakhstan.md)
-_Context: Venus Express, Venus, Kazakhstan, Baikonur Cosmodrome_
+_Context: Venus Express, Baikonur Cosmodrome, Kazakhstan, Venus_

 ##### 2005 United States elections
 ### [ California special election: voters reject all eight statewide ballot propositions, including four backed by Governor Arnold Schwarzenegger.
 De Baca County, New Mexico sheriff Gary Graves is recalled from office following accusations of misappropriation of funds, mistreating prisoners, and sexual harassment. ](/news/2005/11/9/california-special-election-voters-reject-all-eight-statewide-ballot-propositions-including-four-backed-by-governor-arnold-schwarzenegger.md)
-_Context: Arnold Schwarzenegger, sheriff, sexual harassment, 2005 United States elections, misappropriation, California special election, ballot propositions, recall referendum, Governor of California, De Baca County, New Mexico_
+_Context: Arnold Schwarzenegger, California special election, misappropriation, ballot propositions, recall referendum, De Baca County, New Mexico, sheriff, sexual harassment, Governor of California, 2005 United States elections_

 ##### Judith Miller
 ### [ Judith Miller, controversial reporter for The New York Times, announces her retirement. ](/news/2005/11/9/judith-miller-controversial-reporter-for-the-new-york-times-announces-her-retirement.md)